garbados/porter/readme.md

     npm install       # installs dependencies
     npm test          # runs the test suite

+If you don't have an internet connection, or don't want to re-download dependencies, just run `npm test`.

 If anything goes wrong, [file an issue](https://github.com/garbados/porter/issues/new)!

 ## License